 Perth Kings Park Facts

 - Kings Park Perth is the largest inner-city park in the world.

-- You can find 450 native plants of which about 300 natives to Kings Park Botanic Gardens, including the red and green kangaroo paw, the national flower emblem of Western Australia.
+- You can find 450 native plants of 300 natives to Kings Park Botanic Gardens, including the red and green kangaroo paw, the national flower emblem of Western Australia.

 - 2/3 of the Park are crisscrossed by avenues, paved cycleways and unsealed paths that allow exploring the deep natural bushlands.